AhmedAyman4/customer-conversion-predictor/README.md

 - Supporting customer segmentation
 - Evaluating campaign performance

-The dataset, provided by Rabie El Kharoua under CC BY 4.0, includes features like age, income, ad spend, click-through rate, and more, with a binary conversion target.
+The dataset, provided by Kaggle under CC BY 4.0, includes features like age, income, ad spend, click-through rate, and more, with a binary conversion target.

 ## Repository Structure